 Numerous speakers emphasised the vital importance of collaboration in fundamental research, applied research, tech transfer, engineering, medicine and industry.
 Some speakers criticised government figures for their “uncertainty” and “negative messaging” around immigration, arguing that this had already proved “detrimental”, and that the UK must actively work to attract and retain in-demand researchers.

-“In my opinion, mobility is the single most important thing in science,” said Sir Venki Ramakrishnan, President of the Royal Society, and a Nobel Laureate.
-Describing how science has thrived on mobility, Ramakrishnan spoke about his former workplace, the Laboratory of Molecular Biology at Cambridge, whose first three directors were immigrants, and whose upcoming director will also be a highly in-demand non-British scientist.
+“In my opinion, mobility is the single most important thing in science,” said Sir Venki Ramakrishnan, President of the Royal Society and a Nobel Laureate.
+Describing how science has thrived on mobility, Ramakrishnan spoke about his former workplace, the Laboratory of Molecular Biology at the University of Cambridge, whose first three directors were immigrants, and whose upcoming director will also be a highly in-demand foreign scientist.

 So many great scientists and technologists have come to Britain over the years, he said, because it has been perceived as open and meritocratic.
 This openness allows the rapid exchange of ideas and expertise; this is how a country reaches – and stays at – the cutting edge.